Alexander Isak: Newcastle striker wants to leave amid Liverpool interest - but what happens now?

 Sky Sports News' Keith Downie:

-Newcastle have been angered by what Isak said on his social media last night - and they will dig their heels in.
+Newcastle have been angered by what Isak said on his social media - and have dug their heels in.

 Newcastle are in a strong position, which is what they were saying in their club statement.
 Isak has three years left on that existing six-year contract that he signed.
 And they remain very calm on the situation despite the outside noise.